lucifayr/archwiki-rs/README.md

 ### Downloading a local copy of the ArchWiki

 Use this command to download a local copy of the ArchWiki.
-Be warned, that this makes over 10,000 requests for page content to the ArchWiki so it takes a while to finish (-, -)…zzzZZ
+Be warned, this command makes over 10,000 requests to the ArchWiki so it takes a while to finish (-, -)…zzzZZ

 ```sh
 archwiki-rs local-wiki ~/local-archwiki --format markdown